kevinweber/lazy-load-for-videos/readme.txt

 = 2.0.7 =
 * Added support for three more post types (any, home_slider, nectar_slider).
-* Fix: Display videos on BuddyPress' activity streams.
+* Fix: Display videos on BuddyPress activity streams.
-* Fix: Duplicate branding links (as seen on BuddyPress activity stream).
+* Fix: Duplicate branding links (as seen on BuddyPress activity streams).
-* Fix: Actually clear video cache when post is updated.
+* Fix: Actually clear oembed cache when post is updated.

 = 2.0.6 =
 * Improvement: Reduced memory usage when all posts are updated.